codenotary/opvizor/faq.md

 <p>Yes, Opvizor runs without any internet connectivity.</p>

 <p>Opvizor is available as a virtual appliance that you can import into your VMware vSphere environment.
-Patches can be downloaded from our customer portal and installed without any internet access.<p>
+Patches can be downloaded from our customer portal and installed without any internet access.</p>

 <p>More you can find here on <a href="https://opvizor.com/product">Opvizor's website</a></p>
 </details>